cal-itp/benefits/docs/deployment/README.md

 # Overview

+The Django application gets built into a [Docker image](https://github.com/cal-itp/benefits/blob/dev/Dockerfile) with [NGINX](https://www.nginx.com/) and [Gunicorn](https://gunicorn.org/).
+SQLite is used within that same container to store configuration data and S3 is used for secrets; there is no external database.

 The application is deployed to [AWS Elastic Container Service (ECS)][ecs-welcome] using a [Task Definition][ecs-task-definition] generated from the template file at [`.aws/ecs-task.json`][ecs-task-definition-template].